nanotechnology, nanotechnology links, nanomaterials, nanomaterial database, nanotechnology news

 Nanotechnology and water treatment

 (Nanowerk Spotlight) Only 30% of all freshwater on the planet is not locked up in ice caps or glaciers (not for much longer, though).
 Of that, some 20% is in areas too remote for humans to access and of the remaining 80% about three-quarters comes at the wrong time and place - in monsoons and floods - and is not always captured for use by people.
 The remainder is less than 0.08 of 1% of the total water on the planet (Source: World Water Council).
-Expressed another way, if all the earth's freshwater were stored in a 5-liter container, available fresh water would not quite fill a teaspoon.
-The problem is that we don't manage this teaspoon very well.
-Currently, 600 million people face water scarcity.
-Depending on future rates of population growth, between 2.7 billion and 3.2 billion people may be living in either water-scarce or water-stressed conditions by 2025:

 World population and freshwater availability

-We have written about this in a previous Spotlight (Water, nanotechnology's promises, and economic reality): Freshwater looks like it will become the oil of the 21st century - scarce, expensive and the reason for armed conflicts.
+We have written about this in a previous Nanowerk Spotlight (Water, nanotechnology's promises, and economic reality): Freshwater looks like it will become the oil of the 21st century - scarce, expensive and the reason for armed conflicts.
 While in our previous article we have only talked about nanotechnology and water in general terms, a new paper gives us the opportunity to look in more detail at the role that nanotechnology could play in resolving issues relating to water shortage and water quality.
-This review highlights the uses of nanotechnology in areas relevant to water purification, including separation and reactive media for water filtration, as well as nanomaterials and nanoparticles for use in water bioremediation and disinfection.
+It also touches on the issue of the benefits ofnanotechnology in developing countries.

-"The potential impact areas for nanotechnology in water applications are divided into three categories, i.e., treatment and remediation, sensing and detection, and pollution prevention" Prof. Eugene Cloete tells Nanowerk.
+"The potential impact areas for nanotechnology in water applications are divided into three categories, i.e., treatment and remediation, sensing and detection, and pollution prevention," Prof. Eugene Cloete tells Nanowerk.
 "Within the category of treatment and remediation, nanotechnology has the potential to contribute to long-term water quality, availability, and viability of water resources, such as through the use of advanced filtration materials that enable greater water reuse, recycling, and desalinization.
 Within the category of sensing and detection, of particular interest is the development of new and enhanced sensors to detect biological and chemical contaminants at very low concentration levels in the environment, including water."

 Cloete is Head of the Microbiology Department at the University of Pretoria in South Africa and Chairperson of the university's School of Biological Sciences.
 Together with Associate Professor Jacques Theron and J.A.
 Walker he published the review article, titled "Nanotechnology and Water Treatment: Applications and Emerging Opportunities", in the February 2008 issue of Critical Reviews in Microbiology.